github/codeql/docs/codeql/codeql-language-guides/using-flow-labels-for-precise-data-flow-analysis.rst

 to get a feeling for how to use flow labels in practice.

 In particular, both of the examples mentioned in the section on limitations of basic data flow above are from standard security queries that use flow labels.
-The `Prototype-pollutiing merge call
+The `Prototype-polluting merge call
 <https://codeql.github.com/codeql-query-help/javascript/js-prototype-pollution/>`_ query uses two flow labels to distinguish completely
 tainted objects from partially tainted objects.
 The `Uncontrolled data used in path expression
 <https://codeql.github.com/codeql-query-help/javascript/js-path-injection/>`_ query uses four flow labels to track whether a user-controlled